munshkr/SuperDirtMod/README.md

   playing on some orbit are affected by the parameter modulation.

 * If you silence a `pmod` stream, the last values will not be reset.
-For now, you can call `SuperDirtMod.reset` to reset the state.
+For now, you can call `modResetAll` on TidalCycles or `SuperDirtMod.reset` on SC to reset the state.

 ## Contributing